lolo8304/coding-challenge/no-95/readme.md

 - Interactive REPL (Read-Eval-Print Loop)
 - Error handling for invalid commands
 - Support for comments in code
-- Basic control flow with conditionals
+- Basic built-in commands
 - Support for defining and using variables
 - File execution with option '-f' for batch processing of commands
-- Load files with the `-l` option
+- Support for loading files with the `-l` option

 # Usage